Bootstrapping periodic quantum systems: Introduction

 As the bootstrap formulation does not make use of the wave functions explicitly, it is less straightforward to identify the Bloch momentum, the boundary conditions, and the $\theta$ angle in the above physical systems.
 Since the Bloch momentum $k$ can be readily translated into the boundary condition or the $\theta$ angle for a particle on a circle, we focus on the first system and do not repeat the discussion for the latter two systems.
 Our main goal is to develop a bootstrap procedure that can capture the accurate dispersion relation of a quantum particle in a periodic potential, whose explicit Hamiltonian is given in \eqref{Ham}.

 Let us briefly summarize the previous bootstrap results in \cite{Tchoumakov:2021mnh}.
 The authors considered the set of operators

 and derive the recursion relations for their expectation values.
-After fixing the normalization and solving the recursion relations, there remain $3$ independent parameters $(E,\, \braket{e^{inx}}, \braket{p})$.
-The authors in \cite{Tchoumakov:2021mnh} considered $\mathcal{O}=\sum^K_{n=0} \sum^L_{s=0} a_{ns} p^{s} e^{inx}$, where $\{a_{ns}\}$ are arbitrary complex coefficients and $(K, L)$ are positive integer numbers.
-They set $L=1$ and used the positivity constraint $\braket{\mathcal{O}^\dagger\mathcal{O}} \geq 0$ to derive the physical regions in the two-dimensional parameter space $(E, \braket{e^{inx}})$ by setting $\braket{p}=0$. \footnote{The bounds for $\braket{p}\neq 0$ are inside those of $\braket{p}=0$.} As the truncation parameter $K$ increases, the predictions become more precise and the bounds converge to the accurate results from the standard diagonalization method.
+After fixing the normalization and solving the recursion relations, there remain three independent parameters $(E,\, \langle{e^{ix}}\rangle, \langle{p}\rangle)$.
+The authors in \cite{Tchoumakov:2021mnh} considered:

+where $\{a_{ns}\}$ are arbitrary complex coefficients and $(K, L)$ are positive integer numbers.
+They set $L=1$ and used the positivity constraint $\langle{\mathcal{O}^\dagger\mathcal{O}} \rangle\geq 0$ to derive the physical regions in the two-dimensional parameter space $(E, \langle{e^{ix}}\rangle)$ by setting $\langle{p}\rangle=0$.
+As the truncation parameter $K$ increases, the predictions become more precise and the bounds converge to the accurate results from the standard diagonalization method.
 However, the dispersion relation concerns the energy dependence on the Bloch momentum $k$, which is related to $e^{2\pi i p}$, i.e., an exponential of the momentum operator $p$.
-Naively, one can express $e^{2\pi i p}$ in terms of $\{p^s\}$ using the Taylor series
+Na\"ively, one can express $e^{2\pi i p}$ in terms of $\{p^s\}$ using the Taylor series

 However, $p$ is not a bounded operator, so the high moments of $p$ have large errors and the result from \eqref{blochk} is unstable.
-To resolve this issue, the authors in \cite{Tchoumakov:2021mnh} derived $\braket{e^{2\pi i p}}$ from the probability distributions that can reproduce a finite number of low moments $\braket{p^s}$.
+To resolve this issue, the authors in \cite{Tchoumakov:2021mnh} derived $\langle{e^{2\pi i p}}\rangle$ from the probability distributions that can reproduce a finite number of low moments $\langle{p^s}\rangle$.
 We refer to \cite{Tchoumakov:2021mnh} for more details on the probability distributions.
 Unfortunately, the resulting dispersion relations still exhibit significant deviations from the diagonalization results.
-Some parallel bootstrap issues for the other two systems can also be discussed in \cite{Berenstein:2021loy, Aikawa:2021eai}.
-Similarly, they noticed an obstacle in extracting the boundary condition or the $\theta$ angle, and thus the accurate propertities of the energy spectra.
+Some parallel bootstrap issues for the other two systems were discussed in \cite{Berenstein:2021loy, Aikawa:2021eai}.
+Similarly, they noticed an obstacle in extracting the boundary condition or the $\theta$ angle, and thus the accurate properties of the energy spectra.